josh15maina/printf/README.md

 # C - printf()

 The printf project is a collaboration between Joshua Maina and Jeremiah Jeremiah.
-Students of Software Engineering at ALX. _printf replicates the C standard library printf() function.
+Students of Software Engineering at ALX education. _printf replicates the C standard library printf() function.

 What you should learn from this project:
 * How to use git in a team setting